charlesbrandt/public/system/android/termux.md

 Termux is like a minimal linux container running on your phone that you have full access to.

-It used to be as simple as downloading from the Google Play store.
-That was sweet.
-Then Google changed some terms and locked that path.
+It used to be possible downloading from the Google Play store.
+That was nice.
+Then Google changed some terms and blocked that path.

-Seems like now you need to install F-Droid first.
+Now install F-Droid first.
 It's a good resource to have anyway.
-Allows you to install things that you want to install.
+Allows browsing and installing open source apps.

 From the motd:
 The Google Play version of the Termux app no longer